vdaburon/JUnitReportKpiJMeterReportCsv/README.md

 Usually this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)

 ## Versions
+version 1.4 export result in html, json or csv format

 Version 1.3 change Fail Message when Equality

 Version 1.2 change package name (add reportkpi)